mlindgren/blog-archive/source/projects/mocap/index.markdown

   the musical rhythm.
-- **Speed:** The authors observed that human dance motions change slightly when they have  to be synchronized to music played back at higher speed: specifically, some detail is omitted so that theperformers can go through their movements quickly enough to stay in sync with the music.
+- **Speed:** The authors observed that human dance motions change slightly when they have  to be synchronized to music played back at higher speed: specifically, some detail is omitted so that the performers can go through their movements quickly enough to stay in sync with the music.
 - **Mood:** To match the performance to the mood of the music, the authors designed an algorithm "to synthesize new dance performance by assuming these